NexoEngine/game-engine/README.md

 ![Editor interface](docs/game_engine/editor_interface.png)

-Quick video of the game engine in action with Jolt Physics
+Quick video of the game engine in action

 https://github.com/Thyodas/rtype/assets/53176398/425d7935-3e52-4b3d-b9bd-701120994e2d

 > [!WARNING]
-> This video is from a prototype version of the engine.
-The final version does not currently integrate physics.
+> This project is still in development and is not yet ready for production use.
+Some features may change.

 ## External Dependencies

 To run this project, ensure you have the following:
 - **CMake**: Necessary for building the project from source.
 - **C++ Compiler**: We recommend using GCC or Clang for Linux and MacOS, and MSVC for Windows.
-- **X11**: Required for Linux and macOS.

 ## Build the project